Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Introduction

 In the current work, we study the properties of discrete breathers in a conservative mass-spring system arranged in a honeycomb lattice with an in-cell cubic type nonlinearity.
 The dimerized linear couplings of the sites in the lattice we consider are analogous to those of the one-dimensional Su-Schrieffer-Heeger (SSH) model for polyacetylene\cite{ssh79}.
 Nonlinear extensions of the SSH model are analyzed in \cite{Hof:23, Li:24}.
 Here, we focus on discrete breathers that have a frequency located inside the honeycomb lattice's phonon bandgap where the dispersion bands approach the energy landscape of a semi-Dirac fermion.
 Our model is described in the following subsection.

 In Section \ref{sec:pde}, we derive an effective PDE description for the envelopes of weakly nonlinear wavepackets with wavevectors concentrated around a critical point of the lattice's band structure where the bands nearly meet in a semi-Dirac crossing.
-We then obtain exact expressions for line solitons to the PDE model and use them to derive asymptotic solutions that are separable and spatially localized in two dimensions in the limit in which one spatial variable goes to infinity.
-This separable solution can be formally expressed as the product of two exact one-dimensional solitons.
+We then obtain exact expressions for line solitons to the 2D PDE model, exponentially localized along the spatial $Z$ direction and constant along the transverse spatial $H$ direction.
+Furthermore, using these expressions, we derive spatially separable asymptotic solutions in the limit $Z\to\pm\infty$ that are also exponentially localized in $H$.
+These separable solutions can be formally expressed as the product of two exact one-dimensional solitons.

 Section \ref{sec:anti} specifies conditions for the existence of discrete breathers in the lattice and provides an iterative scheme to compute their spatiotemporal profiles along with their dynamic stability from exact seed solutions.
 We find that the asymptotic envelopes derived in Section \ref{sec:pde} accurately represent the extended spatial tails of the computed breathers near the semi-Dirac crossing.
 Importantly, our combination of analytic and numerical methods near opposing limits (the continuum and anti-continuum limits) allows us to fully describe breather characteristics not captured by either asymptotic theory alone.